dotnet/AspNetCore.Docs/aspnetcore/blazor/security/includes/troubleshoot-server.md

 ### Logging

-*This section applies to ASP.NET Core in .NET 7 or later.*
+The server app is a standard ASP.NET Core app.
+See the [ASP.NET Core logging guidance](xref:fundamentals/logging/index) to enable a lower logging level in the server app.

-To enable debug or trace logging for Blazor WebAssembly authentication, see <xref:blazor/fundamentals/logging>.
+To enable debug or trace logging for Blazor WebAssembly authentication, see the *Client-side authentication logging* section of <xref:blazor/fundamentals/logging> with the article version selector set to ASP.NET Core 7.0 or later.

 ### Common errors